Fundamental limits on anomalous energy flows in correlated quantum systems: Results

 \subsection{Optimal energy flow in a correlated quantum system}

-Our first contribution is determination of the maximal energy flow $\Delta E_{\s{A}}^{\star}$ as defined via Eq. (\ref{eq:energy_flow_rev}).
-We start by observing that energy-preserving dynamics implies that the corresponding unitary has a block diagonal form, see Eq.~(\ref{eq: block diagonal preserving unit}).
-Such a unitary rotates populations within the degenerate energy eigenspaces of the joint system, thus leaving the total energy unchanged.
+Our first contribution is finding the maximal energy flow $\Delta E_{\s{A}}^{\star}$ as defined via Eq. (\ref{eq:energy_flow_rev}) for general quantum states {$\varrho_{\s{AB}}$}.
+We start by observing that energy-preserving unitaries simply rotate populations within degenerate energy eigenspaces of the joint system $\s{AB}$.
 Let us therefore decompose $\varrho_\s{AB}$ as

 where $\varrho_{\s{AB}}^{\nu \mu}:=\, \Pi_\nu\,\varrho_{\s{AB}} \, \Pi_\mu $.
 Using this representation, in Appendix \ref{sec: use of nondegenerat coherences} we show that the operators $\varrho^{\nu\mu}_{\s{AB}}$ for $\nu \neq \mu$ (i.e., elements outside of degenerate energy subspaces) do not contribute to the average local energy $E(\varrho_{\s{A}})$.
 Consequently, energy coherences outside of the degenerate energy subspaces (and hence also the correlations they describe), are irrelevant from the perspective of changing local energies of the system.
 Therefore, the only relevant contribution towards $\Delta E_{\s{A}}$ comes from the operators $\varrho_{\s{AB}}^{\nu \nu}$.
-Since these operators (for different values of $\nu$) are independent from each other, optimizing local energy change on $\s{A}$ is equivalent to optimizing its local energy within each subspace $\nu$.
+As these operators are independent from each other, optimizing local energy change on $\s{A}$ can be achieved by optimizing it within each subspace $\nu$.